vickydepasupil/FlowerAlmanacFirebase/README.md

 <div>
 <h4>Add and Edit Page</h4>
 <img src="https://user-images.githubusercontent.com/29102307/28212299-5f2c153a-68d3-11e7-99b0-1f8cc9a40b1e.png" width="250">
 <p>Users have the option to replace or remove photos after attaching them, by clicking on the white clear button.
+This button only appears if a flower item has an attached photo.</p>
-Photos may be removed even after saving the item, as part of the edit feature.
+<p>Photos may be removed even after saving the item, as part of the edit feature.
 If a photo is removed in the edit page, saving changes will prompt the app to <b>delete the photo from the Firebase Storage</b> as well.</p>
 <img src="https://user-images.githubusercontent.com/29102307/28212306-5fb119d8-68d3-11e7-8348-6755dfd96983.png" width="250">
 <p>Adding, editing, or deleting flowers in the list will refresh the main page to reflect these changes.</p>
 </div>